Applying to college involves a great deal of paperwork. It is important that students keep track of all deadlines and materials.

 This document gives college admission offices an overview of the Park School community and curriculum.

 Parents can provide support by assisting students to organize their research and track deadlines.
 It is also useful for parents to plan and schedule any college visits and make advance arrangements for travel.
 Most important, parents can encourage students to take the lead in this process while offering steady emotional support.
 It can be tempting to want to step in and oversee this process for the student, but this experience, hiccups included, will be better preparation for college if managed by the student.
-If you are genuinely concerned that your child is not appropriately engaged, please call your counselor.
+If you are genuinely concerned that your child is not appropriately engaged, please contact your counselor.

 As parents well know, there are both major and minor costs associated with college.
 To register for tests, send scores, and submit applications, students will need a credit card number, unless the family qualifies for fee waivers.
 These “incidental” costs can run up to $1,000.
 Families who visit colleges will also incur travel costs.